Digital contracts for Europe

 Facts and figures

-- People do not buy from websites in other countries because they do not trust that it will work
+• People avoid buying from websites in other countries because they do not trust that it will be problem-free.

-- at least 70 million consumers have experienced one or more problems with just four popular types of digital content (music, anti-virus, games and cloud storage) over the last 12 months
+• At least 70 million consumers have experienced one or more problems with just four popular types of digital content (music, anti-virus, games and cloud storage) (2015).

-- only 10% of consumers experiencing problems received remedies.
-As a result of those unresolved problems, consumers in the EU have suffered a financial and non-financial detriment estimated in the range of €9 - 11 billion
+• Only 10% of consumers experiencing problems received remedies.
+As a result of those unresolved problems, consumers in the EU have suffered a financial and non-financial detriment estimated in the range of €9 - 11 billion (2015).

-- traders do not sell because they are put off by the legal complexity.
+• Traders do not sell cross-border because they are put off by the legal complexity.
 Contracts for supplying digital content are categorised differently from one country to another, either as sales contracts, services contracts or rental contracts.
-As a consequence, the remedies for consumers vary between countries
+As a consequence, the remedies for consumers vary between countries.

 • An increasing number of consumers choose to make their purchases online (60% in 2017).
 However, the share of consumers buying from traders in their own country is more than double (52%) compared to those buying from other Member States (21%).